KevinTurnerii/cozy-craft-community-analytics/README.md

 ---

-## 💼 Skills Demonstrated

-- KPI Engineering
-- Event-Level Fact Table Design
-- Attendance Forecast Modeling
-- Conversion Funnel Analysis
-- Repeat Engagement Segmentation
-- Executive Dashboard Development
-- Data Integrity & Metric Reconciliation

----

-## 🚀 Business Impact
+##  Business Impact

 This project demonstrates the ability to:

 - Translate event-level operational data into strategic KPIs
 - Identify inefficiencies in ticket utilization
 - Quantify community engagement depth
-- Design actionable growth forecasts
+- Design data-driven growth forecasts
 - Deliver stakeholder-ready dashboards

 The framework can be adapted for: